petterhoel/blog/docs/blog/npm-version-annotation.md

 ---
 title: Npm version annotation
 date: 2022-06-01
-description: Tilde, caret wjat does it mean for you dependencies
+description: Tilde and caret, what does it mean for you dependencies
 author: Petter
 ---
 # Npm version annotation